Scheduling with Gaps: New Models and Algorithms: Minimizing Number of Gaps with a Bound on Maximum Flow

+We now argue that Algorithm~{\AlgMinGapMaxFlow} is correct.
+To this end, we start with the observation that the tentative schedule $Q$ dominates each other schedule $S'$, in the sense that $Q_j \le S'_j$ for all jobs $j$ in $\calJ$.
+(As explained earlier, we consider only schedules, including $S'$, where jobs are scheduled in order $1,2,...,n$.)
+This follows directly from how $Q$ is constructed in the first stage, namely that in $Q$ each job $j$ is scheduled at the first idle slot which is not before $r_j$ and is after the slots of jobs $1,2,...,j-1$.
+This observation implies that schedule $Q$ minimizes the maximum flow.
+Therefore if Algorithm~{\AlgMinGapMaxFlow} proceeds to the second stage, we know that there is a schedule with maximum flow at most $f$.
+Further, any such schedule can be obtained from $Q$ by shifting some jobs to the right, preserving the order of jobs.

+Consider now $S$.
+That the flow of all jobs in $S$ is at most $f$ should also be clear, as when shifting jobs in the second phase of Algorithm~{\AlgMinGapMaxFlow} we explicitly ensure that this condition is preserved.
+Finally, we argue that $S$ minimizes the number of gaps among all schedules with maximum flow at most $f$.
+To show this, it is enough to prove that for any two consecutive blocks $B_{l}$ and $B_{l+1}$ there are two jobs, one in each, that must be separated by a gap in any schedule with maximum flow at most $f$.
+To this end, let $p$ be a job in $B_{l}$ whose flow in $S$ is exactly $f$, that is $S_p = r_p+f$.
+(Such $p$ exists, by property~(iii).)
+Let $i$ be the first job in $B_{l+1}$.
+Thus job $i-1$ is the last job in $B_{l}$ and it is scheduled at slot $S_{i-1} = v_{l} = S_{p}+ i-1 -p = r_p + f + i-1-p$.
+By property~(v), we have $r_i \ge v_{l}+2$.
+Thus

+The latest slot when we can schedule job $p$ is $r_p+f$ and the earliest slot when we can schedule job $i$ is $r_i$.
+The time segment $[r_p+f,r_i]$ has $r_i - (r_p+f)+1$ slots, which is strictly greater (by the above inequality) than the number of jobs $i-p+1$ between $p$ and $i$ (inclusive) that we need to schedule in this segment, so there has to be an idle slot between $p$ and $i$, as claimed.

-We now claim that this algorithm can be implemented in time $O(n)$.
-For each block $B_l$ we have a list of jobs scheduled in this block, in order of release times.
-Also, for each block we maintain the maximum flow time in this block, $F(B_l) = \max_{j\in B_l}(S_j - r_j)$.
-(However, we do not actually keep track of individual $S_j$'s.)
-If we add a new job $i$ to $B_l$ then we update $F(B_l) \assign \max(F(B_l),S_i - r_i)$, where $S_i$ is the execution time of $i$ in the tentative schedule.
-Instead of shifting $B_l$ one by one, we compute the total shift after which either the maximum flow of $B_l$ will become $f$ or there will be a job scheduled right after $B_l$, whichever is smaller.
-Specifically, if $i$ is the first job scheduled after $B_l$, at time $S_i$, then the shift value is $\delta = \min(S_i - v_l-1, f-F(B_l))$, that is, both $u_l$ and $v_l$ are increased by $\delta$.
-After this computation is complete, the schedule time of each job can be computed by adding its index within its block to this block's start time.
+We now claim that Algorithm~{\AlgMinGapMaxFlow} can be implemented in time $O(n)$.
+The first stage clearly runs in time $O(n)$, so we focus on the second stage.
+In our implementation, for each block $B_l$ we have a list of jobs scheduled in this block, in order of release times.
+(However, for the jobs in $B_l$ we do \emph{not} keep track of which slot they are scheduled in during the second stage.
+Updating these values after each shift would be too time consuming.)
+Instead of repeatedly shifting $B_l$, we compute the smallest shift value $\delta$ such that, after shifting $B_l$ by $\delta$, either $F(B_l)$ will become equal $f$ or there will be a job scheduled by $Q^l$ right after $B_l$.
+Specifically, if $i$ is the first job scheduled after $B_l$, at time $Q^l_i$, then the shift value is $\delta = \min(Q^l_i - v_l-1, f-F(B_l))$.
+Thus all three values of $u_l$, $v_l$ and $F(B_l)$ are increased by $\delta$.
+After this computation is complete, the slot $S_j$ of each job $j$ can be computed by adding its index within its block $B_l$ to this block's start time $u_l$.
 With these modifications, the running time of the second stage will be $O(n)$.